Completing your application

 An offer of funding can be made along with your departmental or college offer, or separately at any time afterwards.

 The University only notifies successful scholarship applicants and offers are usually sent by email.
-Competition is very strong but we will be offering hundreds of full (fees + living costs) awards for courses starting in 2021-22.
+Competition is very strong but the University expects to be able to offer around 1,000 full or partial graduate scholarships for new students starting in 2022-23.